 When is My Job Success Score Calculated?

-The Upwork system takes snapshots of your six-, 12- and 24-month history in the marketplace and calculates a score for each.
-The best score out of these moving time windows is displayed on your profile and updated about every two weeks.
+The Upwork system takes snapshots of your three-, six-, 12- and 24-month history in the marketplace and calculates a score for each.
+We use these to determine the score that appears on your profile.

-It's important to note that any movement in this score (either up or down) reflects both recent activity and activity over a longer period of time (up to 24 months).
+Keep in mind, your score may go up or down as your old contract outcomes age and move into another of the four calculations.
+Rest assured that any movement in your score (either up or down) has taken into account both recent activity and activity over a longer period of time (up to 24 months).

 Why did my Job Success Score change?